GuillermoOM/random_gog_game/README.md

-# Random Game Selector for GOG Galaxy 2.0
+# Random Game Picker for GOG Galaxy 2.0

 ## Description:
 Tested in Python 3.10.2

 Uses internal python libraries so you don't need anything else!

-All random selection done on the pure query, you can also filter by tag or to not include game pass games if you want (for example you have a backlog selected and want a random game to play from it)
+-- All random selection done by querying the database file -- You can filter by tag or to not include game pass (subscription) games if you want (for example you have a list of games tagged as 'backlog' and want a random game to play from it, or your gamepass expired but the games still show up on the library)

 Have Fun!